dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

-Similarly, we say that an extension type declaration _DV_ _has_ a non-extension type member named `n` in the case where _DV_ does not declare a member named `n`, but _DV_ has a direct extension type superinterface `V` that has a non-extension type member named `n`, or _DV_ has a direct non-extension type superinterface `T` whose interface contains a member signature named `n`.
+Similarly, we say that an extension type declaration _DV_ _has_ a non-extension type member named `n` in the case where _DV_ does not declare a member named `n`, and one of the following criteria is satisfied:

+- _DV_ has a direct extension type superinterface `V` that has a non-extension type member with signature `m` and name `n`, and _DV_ does not declare a member that precludes `m`.
+- _DV_ has a direct non-extension type superinterface whose interface contains a member signature `m` named `n`, and _DV_ does not declare a member that precludes `m`.

 The member signature of such a member is the combined member signature of all non-extension type members named `n` that _DV_ has, again using a repeated computation of the instantiated type of each superinterface on the path to the given non-extension type superinterface.

-There are two exceptions to these rules: _DV_ does not have a setter named `n=` when _DV_ declares a method named `n`, and _DV_ has a direct superinterface that has a setter named `n=`, and _DV_ does not declare a setter named `n=`.
-Similarly, _DV_ does not have a method named `n` when _DV_ declares a setter named `n=`, and _DV_ has a direct superinterface that has a method named `n`, and _DV_ does not declare a member named `n`.

-*These exceptions are applicable to both extension type and non-extension type superinterfaces, and to both extension type and non-extension type members.
-In short, we do not get a setter/method conflict by "inheriting" the setter and declaring the method, or vice versa.
-Note that we still have a compile-time error if _DV_ declares a method and a setter with the same basename.
-Also note that _DV_ can declare a setter `n=` and "inherit" the corresponding getter named `n`, and vice versa.*

 *In this section it is assumed that _DV_ does not have any compile-time errors, which ensures that this combined member signature exists.*